BuildOnViction/docs/docs/general/faq.md

 !!! quote "How do I backup my wallet?"
     Go to TomoWallet, click 'Setting tab' in the top left corner, press 'backup wallet', then write down/ scan QR code of your private key/ backup phrase.

-!!! quote "How do I protect my Tomo Wallet app?"
+!!! quote "How do I protect my TomoWallet app?"
     TomoWallet allows you to prevent unauthorized transactions by putting a password on the app itself.
 	With this feature, you must authenticate every time you launch/ make a transaction on the TomoWallet.
 	You can enable password protection in Settings.